[Webinar] Docs-as-code without the complexity.→ Save your seat

 That’s not just speculation.
 According to research, most of the world’s population learns more easily through visual materials.

-Illustration: Archbee / Data: SSRN
+Illustration by Archbee / Data from SSRN

 And even if you don’t care about catering to the most dominant learning style, you surely want to create documentation that will efficiently relay information to your users and that they’ll enjoy using.